Resonance fluorescence: Coupling photons to a molecule

 In 2007, G. Wrigge, I. Gerhardt, J. Hwang, G. Zumofen, and V. Sandoghdar developed an efficient method to observe resonance fluorescence for an entire molecule as opposed to its typical observation in a single atom.

 Instead of coupling the electric field to a single atom, they were able to replicate two-level systems in dye molecules embedded in solids.

 They used a tunable dye laser to excite the dye molecules in their sample.
 Due to the fact that they could only have one source at a time, the proportion of shot noise to actual data was much higher than normal.
-The sample which they excited was a Shpol'skii matrix which they had doped with the dyes they wished to use, dibenzanthanthrene.
+The sample which they excited was a Shpolskii matrix which they had doped with the dyes they wished to use, dibenzanthanthrene.
 To improve the accuracy of the results, single-molecule fluorescence-excitation spectroscopy was used.
 The actual process for measuring the resonance was measuring the interference between the laser beam and the photons that were scattered from the molecule.
 Thus the laser was passed over the sample, resulting in several photons were scattered back, allowing for the measurement of the interference in the electromagnetic field that resulted.
 The improvement to this technique was they used solid-immersion lens technology.
 This is a lens that has a much higher numerical aperture than normal lenses as it is filled with a material that has a large refractive index.
 The technique used to measure the resonance fluorescence in this system was originally designed to locate individual molecules within substances.

-Implications of Resonance fluorescence
+Implications

 The largest implication that arises from resonance fluorescence is that for future technologies.
 Resonance fluorescence is used primarily in the coherent control of atoms.
 By coupling a two-level atom, such as a quantum dot, to an electric field in the form of a laser, you are able to effectively create a qubit.
 The qubit states correspond to the excited and the ground state of the two-level atoms.
 Manipulation of the electromagnetic field allows for effective control of the dynamics of the atom.
 These can then be used to create quantum computers.
 The largest barriers that still stand in the way of this being achievable are failures in truly controlling the atom.
 For instance true control of spontaneous decay and decoherence of the field pose large problems that must be overcome before two-level atoms can truly be used as qubits.